 "For nine months of the year an almost continous blizzard rages, and for weeks one can only crawl about outside the shelter of the hut unable to see an arm’s length owing to the blinding snow drift…"

-It was the first Australian expedition to Antarctica and Australians managed to land and stay (and persist!) in incredibly inhospitable place.
+It was the first Australian expedition to Antarctica and Australians managed to land and stay (and persist!) in an incredibly inhospitable place.
 Nowadays Commonwealth Bay and especially Cape Dennison is considered to be the windiest place of the world.

 Cape Denison is isolated rock at the the icy shores of Commonwealth Bay.
 This rock is some 900 by 700 m large and surrounded by nearly endless ice plain – the giant East Antarctic Ice Sheet.
 Distance to the South Pole is some 2,560 km – only a small bit closer than Tasmania.